yodlr/frontend-code-challenge/README.md

 * Admin page should list all users
 * Design/layout of content

 We will of course examine your code for readability, architectural decisions, and modularity.
-If/when you meet with us, you can plan on us asking you about why and how you built your interfaces.
+If/when you meet with us, be prepared to talk about why and how you built your interfaces.

 ## Idea inspiration

-Should have have additional time after completing the requirements (we _think_ you should), then we'd love to see what else you can do.
+If you have additional time after completing the requirements (we _think_ you should), then we'd love to see what else you can do.
 Here are some ideas to get you started (but please don't limit yourself to these!).

 * Experiment with alternative designs (A/B Testing is important for registration!)
 * Signup form validation